 Having a compact SUFF it is possible to keep the history of all the data entries seen while using constant amount of data, therefore all the experience of incremental structure learning algorithms is accumulated there.
 When new data with different set of attributes arrives, it can be considered equivalent to a problem where the new or old (or both) data has missing values.
 Neither the Minimum Description Length function [11] nor the BDe scoring function can deal with missing values without special improvements.
-Experiments showed that the BDe scoring function can even sense 5 entries with missing values in a data set containing 20000 items.
-The resulted BN structure was different from the one obtained when those 5 entries were not removed or reasonable values were specified (or even randomly, if the number of entries with missing data is relatively small to the size of the data set).
-Although incremental algorithms use SUFFinstead of data directly, the discrepancy of counts in the data (which is the reason that scoring functions work incorrect) still exists since it is transferred to SUFF.
-In addition, if AD-trees together with most common value (MCV) [5] pruning are used for SUFF, the entries with missing values would eventually be identified as entries satisfying MCVconfigurations, which in fact would not be true.
+Experiments showed the BDe scoring function was so sensitive to missing values in a data set.
+Even for 5 entries with missing values in a data set containing 20000 items, the resulted BN structure was different from the one obtained when those 5 entries were not removed or reasonable values were specified (or even randomly, if the number of entries with missing data is relatively small to the size of the data set).
+Although incremental algorithms use SUFF instead of data directly, the discrepancy of counts in the data (which is the reason that scoring functions work incorrect) still exists since it is transferred to SUFF.
+In addition, if AD-trees together with most common value (MCV) [5] pruning are used for SUFF, the entries with missing values would eventually be identified as entries satisfying MCV configurations, which in fact would not be true.